jbriscoe1/git-github/README.md

    Check if syncing worked correctly by pulling from the central repository
    - call "git pull"; within you local repository folder there should be your ReadMe file from central
 3. Make Changes
+   the midstep in the local git is called an Index.
+After a file (text file or piece of code)  is created in your synced local repository before it is committed back to the local or central repository it is held in this index.
+To see what files you have that are new but have not added to the index to be committed.
+   - call "git status"; these have not been added to the index before it can be committed
+   - call "git add %filename%"